graeter-group/grappa/README.md

 ```

 You can also simply put the checkpoint and a config.yaml file in the repository `grappa/models/<your_model_tag>` and use `<your_model_tag>` as a tag for loading the model.

+### Generation of custom datasets

+You can trian Grappa on custom datasets that shpuld contain single point calculations of perturbed states, sampled e.g. via MD simulations, torsion scans or optimizations.
+We provide a tutorial at [Creating and training on custom datasets](https://colab.research.google.com/drive/143Ycnof3-9TLO7P8CWLsH7K0TMHMfr6s?usp=sharing) as well as example workflows at `tests/dataset_builder_workflows.py` that show how to create datasets from QM energies and forces, obtaining nonbonded parameters from GROMACS or OpenMM force fields.

 ## Common pitfalls